0x00002a/AdjustableLCDs/README.md

 Rotors and subgrids are a pain right?
 I think we can all agree that needing a stack of subgrids, just for your cool bridge or sexy fighter cockpit, is both clangy and annoying (no projector subgrids anyone?).
 Well fear not brave engineer, for do I have the product for you.
-This ~~reasonably priced~~ mod will allow you to relocate your LCDs to your hearts content\*.
+This ~~reasonably priced~~ free mod will allow you to relocate your LCDs to your hearts content\*.

 \* Hitboxes do not change.
 I am not responsible for any injury caused due to